 6. Your deductible.

 Your deductible has an influence on your insurance rates.
 Your deductible is the amount you agree to pay if you have a claim before your insurance company will step in to cover the rest of the loss.
-Now, the higher your deductible, the lower your premium – you’re accepting more risk and you’re less likely to file a claim.
+Now, the higher your deductible, the lower your premium – you’re less likely to file a claim.
 So, raising your deductible is a way to save money on business insurance.
 The lower your deductible, the higher your premium.
 When you set your business insurance deductible, you have to consider how much you can comfortably afford to pay for a claim.